Do You Have to Pay Taxes on Onlyfans Earnings?

 How to Pay Your OnlyFans Taxes

 One of the easiest and most efficient ways to pay your OnlyFans taxes is with a service app such as Keeper Tax.
 This program will assist you in inputting the information from your 1099.
 It will also directly scan your bank and credit card statements for deductibles throughout the year to ensure that every possible write-off is counted.

 Keeper Tax works so well that their average user will save $6,076 annually.
 You can also connect the app to your financial accounts to receive notifications about possible deductions.
 When tax season comes around, you can easily file directly from the app.
 Not only is the app extremely useful to the busy influencer, but you can try out their service with their 14-day free trial to see the benefits yourself.

 Hobby vs Career Taxes

-To help you determine whether or not your influencing is a career or a hobby, the IRS provides a list of qualifications.
+The IRS provides a list of qualifications to help you determine whether or not your influencing is a career or a hobby.
 These are as follows:

-If you are actively working to make your OnlyFans account profitable, you are treating it as a business.
+If you actively work to make your OnlyFans account profitable, treat it as a business.

 If you track your income and expenses and treat your OnlyFans account like a business, you likely see it more as a business than a hobby.

-If you need the money you earn through your OnlyFans account, it would be classified as a business.
+It would be classified as a business if you need the money you earn through your OnlyFans account.

 If you have some financial loss due to your influence, even if it is out of your control, the IRS will typically see it as a business.

 If you are actively improving how you run your account to earn more from it, you are handling things as a business.

 The IRS will also look at the following conditions: